Sprinter1999/Meaningless-storage/Readme.md

 # Fuck You Baby
-It's just a trial on git-bash
+It's just a trial on git-bash.
 If I'm not uploading something to gayhub,I'm learning some basic technology and uploading some  foundamental summary to my CSDN.
 The csdn URL is listed on my personal profile,just below my Avatar.